Oklahoma City Thunder (8-10, 2-7 away) vs. Dallas Mavericks (4-15, 2-9 away)

 Big Three Do well

 The Thunder’s big three haven’t performed well lately.
 Oklahoma City has to find a way to get all three on the same page.
 They were really bad in the second half vs. Detroit.
 Let’s see if they can to snowball into something good.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!